 Truck driver safety: 3 simple strategies to change safety perception

-Drivers are aware of the importance of safety.
+Truck drivers are aware of the importance of safety.
 But for some of them, rarely does that translate to action.
-Safety teams often struggle with correcting the behavior patterns of these few drivers - that’s because this small cohort of drivers threaten to bring a significant damage to their team’s performance.
+Safety teams often struggle with correcting the behaviour patterns of these few drivers - that’s because this small cohort of truck drivers threaten to bring a significant damage to their team’s performance.

-Compromising safety on roads not only reflects negatively on CSA and reputation, but also has an impact on the death dependency of a truck driver.
+Compromising safety on roads not only reflects negatively on FMCSA’s CSA scores and reputation, but also has an impact on the death dependency of a truck driver.